-ASU’s Coverdell Fellows in participating academic programs will be eligible to receive a needs-based scholarship from Graduate Education up to $5,000.
+ASU’s Coverdell Fellows in participating academic programs will be eligible to receive a needs-based scholarship from Graduate College up to $5,000.
 Financial need is determined by submitting a FAFSA.

 Returned Peace Corps Volunteers are eligible to have their application fee waived.
-Complete the form or send your Description of Service documentation to the Coverdell Coordinator.
+Complete the application and email your Description of Service documentation to the Coverdell Coordinator.

 Please consult the academic program and Coverdell Coordinator if you have further questions.

 ASU’s Coverdell Fellows will be required to participate in one major Peace Corps event per semester.
 A calendar of Peace Corps events will be made available to all Coverdell Fellows by the Coverdell Coordinator each semester.
 The event will be determined by the Fellow coordinating with the ASU STRAT and with the consultation of the Coverdell Coordinator.

 When applying, be sure to observe the deadlines of the academic program and submit all paperwork by the academic deadline.